 Sarah has practised in Court of Protection and Personal Injury Trust work since 2012.
-Sarah joined Shoosmiths as a Paralegal in January 2016 and subsequently qualified as a Chartered Legal Executive on 17 October 2018.
+She joined Shoosmiths as a paralegal in January 2016 and subsequently qualified as a Chartered Legal Executive on 17 October 2018.

 Sarah’s expertise includes assisting clients with the creation and ongoing administration of Personal Injury Trusts and also providing benefit advice.